 Imagine you could transform your applications from products to platform easily and connect to your digital core business – that would be awesome, right?
-That is why SAP is publishing a remote APIs.
-SAP S/4HANA Cloud provides you APIs which enables you to integrate with other SAP Cloud, On-premise or 3-rd party solutions or build your Cloud apps on SAP Cloud Platform and connect them to your core business processes.
-SAP S/4HANA provides different type of APIs such as: web technology based APIs (OData, REST and SOAP), traditional SAP APIs (BAPIs and IDOCs) and CDS views which can be exposed as OData services.
+That is why SAP is publishing remote APIs.
+SAP S/4HANA Cloud provides you APIs which enable you to integrate with other SAP Cloud, On-premise or 3-rd party solutions or build your Cloud apps on SAP Cloud Platform and connect them to your core business processes.
+SAP S/4HANA covers different type of APIs such as: web technology based APIs (OData, REST and SOAP), traditional SAP APIs (BAPIs and IDOCs) and CDS views which can be exposed as OData services.

 Figure 1: The following screenshot shows the technologies.

 We also provide you a pre-delivered end-to-end business process integration scenarios between SAP S/4HANA Cloud and SAP On-premise or SAP Cloud products such as SAP Ariba, SAP SuccessFactors, SAP Fieldglass, Concur, SAP Hybris, SAP Cloud for Costumer, SAP Business Objects Cloud, SAP Financial Services Network and more.
 The Integration could be realized using public Application Programming interfaces (APIs) or SAP Cloud Platform Integration Middleware.
 The following figure shows the current up-to-date SAP-to-SAP pre-delivered integration scenarios.